 I have tested every thing from creatine powder, capsules, and even the liquid serum.
 I no longer use creatine year round, I do remove it from my cycle when I am cutting weight for a powerlifting competition or when I feel I am getting to heavy.
 For someone confined to a wheelchair where cardio is already difficult, it makes it that much harder to cut the additional water wait, so I cut it out 2-3 times a year for 6-8 weeks at a time.

-Overall, I recommend that anyone involved in any type of strenuous activity, supplement with creatine and reap its benefits.
+Overall, I recommend that anyone involved in any type of strenuous activity (physical or mental), supplement with creatine and reap its benefits.